-Sausage & Peppers with Carb Swap Cauli Rice (FreshlyFit)
+Sausage and Peppers with Carb Swap Cauli Rice (FreshlyFit)

-Freestyle Beef Lasagna with Cauli Pasta Ribbons & Three Cheeses (Crafted Classics)
+Freestyle Beef Lasagna with Cauli Pasta Ribbons and Three Cheeses (Crafted Classics)

-Dijon Pork Chop with Sea Salt Potatoes & Roasted Carrots (Freshly) x 2
+Dijon Pork Chop with Sea Salt Potatoes and Roasted Carrots (Freshly) x 2

 Though there are some dishes on this list I might not necessarily have picked for myself, I do think all the meals had good flavor, which is often one of the biggest complaints when it comes to prepared meals.
 Often you’ll find they’re too salty or completely bland – Freshly strikes a good balance.

 My first interaction with Freshly’s customer service was quick and painless.
 Since I don’t have a microwave, I was looking for oven cooking instructions.
 And as this question is apparently one of the most commonly asked, it took me all of two seconds to find the answer on the website.

 I was also curious as to whether Freshly had any sort of satisfaction guarantee.
 I tried asking the customer support chatbot whether the company offered any substitutions or refunds if you don’t like your meal.
 It soon became obvious that my question wasn’t understood.

 I also tested the customer service email by asking the same question and the reply came in less than an hour.
 The first paragraph was tailored to my query, and the rest of the email was essentially a sales pitch to get me to sign up.
 That said, I appreciated the quick, clear, and courteous help.